SoulHarsh007/refresh-mirrors/README.md

 # refresh-mirrors

 Just some convenient shortcuts for running the `rate-mirrors` tool (https://github.com/westandskif/rate-mirrors) for RebornOS.
 This is *NOT* a fork, but just a wrapper for shortcuts that call the tool.
-Two `.desktop` entries are created and two *Systemd* services are created as a part of the installation.
+A `.desktop` entry and a *Systemd* service are created as a part of the installation.

 > **Note**: The below instructions are intended to work only on **RebornOS**